-When you start to go down the rabbit hole of landscape photography, there are many different image effects, knowledge of which many of us find quite useful.
-Aerial perspective (aka atmospheric perspective) is one such effect.
+When you start to go down the rabbit hole of landscape photography and atmospheric perspective, there are many different image effects, knowledge of which many of us find quite useful.
+Aerial perspective is one such effect.

 Want a free cheat sheet for landscape photography?
 Click Here to Download.

-Knowing the broad elements of aerial perspective gives us an extra tool that we can use to compose more interesting photos.
+Knowing the broad elements of aerial perspective gives us an extra tool that we can use to compose more interesting photos and alter the atmosphere in our photos.
 I thought it would be worthwhile to take a look at this effect and the various ways a landscape photographer can use it to get better images.

 Before we go onto the concept of aerial perspective, it’s important to do a quick review of the concept of image planes in landscape photography.